How will the IR35 Off-Payroll Reforms affect your Business?

 Additionally, there have been a lot of problems with the CEST tool (HMRC’s online testing tool) which checks employment status.
 This has been proven to be unreliable.

-However, as HMRC have seen increased compliance and increased revenue, they still intend to roll this out for the private sector in 2020.
+However, as HMRC have seen increased compliance and increased revenue, they still intend to roll this out for the private sector in 2021, in spite of the difficulties businesses are facing due to the impact of COVID and Brexit.

 Working through a limited company